Local Food Supply Chain Apprenticeship

 The NCGT Local Food Supply Chain Apprenticeship is both a way to educate and engage the next generation of food entrepreneurs and policy makers, and a strategy to support the success of value chain intermediaries.
 This guide summarizes our planning and execution of the apprenticeship program between 2015 and 2018.
 We hope it will be useful to university programs or other organizations seeking to educate and build stronger ties between local and regional food businesses and supporting organizations such as land grant universities.

-This is the fourth year of the Local Food Supply Chain Apprenticeship!
-Learn about our 2015-2018 apprentices by clicking the year in the menu below.
+The Local Food Supply Chain Apprenticeship was offered from 2015 to 2018.
+Learn about our Apprenticeship alumni by clicking the links in the menu below.